-Sikhism (derived from a Sanskrit word meaning “learner” or “disciple”) is a religion founded during the 15th century in the Northern Indian subcontinent by the religious teacher Guru Nanak (1469-1539).
-Sikhism is often viewed as a syncretic religion given that it combines Islamic and Hindu elements.
+Sikhism (derived from a Sanskrit word meaning “learner” or “disciple”) is a religion that was founded during the fifteenth century in the Northern Indian subcontinent by the religious teacher Guru Nanak (1469-1539).
+Sikhism is often viewed as a syncretic religion that combines Islamic and Hindu elements.

 Founder Guru Nanak

 Growing up in a village near Lahore (located in modern-day Pakistan) in the fifteenth century, Guru Nanak became disillusioned with the Hinduism that surrounded him.
 Islam had also influenced the area since the tenth century and its importance grew as the Mughal empire in India expanded.

 Nanak held the Hindu emphasis on ritual, pilgrimage, and reverence for the prophets and holy men to be an obstacle to cultivating a relationship with God, which for him was the most important part of religion.
 Nanak referred to God by many names and believed God to be a single omnipresent and transcendent divinity.
 Sikhism therefore holds to a monotheistic God concept.

 At the age of roughly thirty, when he received a revelation from God, Nanak devoted his life to preaching the path to salvation.
 He taught that the way believers conducted their lives is crucial to attaining unity with God and finding salvation.
 He accepted the title “guru” (teacher) from his followers and became the first in a succession of ten Sikh gurus.
 The teachings of these gurus are collected in the Adi Granth, the Sikh holy book.
 The book was considered the eleventh and final guru of Sikhism, and is known as the Guru Granth Sahib.
 Nanak’s followers became known as Sikhs.